 Global Positioning System, GPS in short, is a satellite-based radio navigation system consisting of approximately thirty satellites orbiting the Earth.
 Originally it was developed for military navigation but nowadays anyone with a GPS device can receive radio signals that these satellites broadcast.
 This global satellite system provides geolocation and time information to a GPS receiver anywhere near or on the Earth if there are no obstacles and at least three GPS satellites available.

-A big plus of GPS is its’ accuracy.
+A big plus of GPS is its accuracy.
 It can locate something up to five meters precisely.
-Furthermore, it works everywhere outdoor and there is no specific infrastructure required.
-The downside is the fact that this geolocation technology requires quite some power because it communicates with several satellites around the Earth.
+Furthermore, it works everywhere outdoors and there is no specific infrastructure required.
+The downside is that this geolocation technology requires quite some power because it communicates with several satellites around the Earth.
 Other disadvantages are that long distance communication is often interrupted by weather-related situations and its inability to work indoors.

-Where GPS can thus be used as an outdoor positioning technology, WiFi and Bluetooth can be used complementarily for positioning indoors.
+Where GPS can therefore be used as an outdoor positioning technology, WiFi and Bluetooth can be used side by side for positioning indoors.

 GPS in short